pedrocu/pedrocu.github.io/docs/Weekly_Update.md

    - I studied the code a great deal to figure out where to put the data object and how best to apply it before I started coding.
    - In the future I will create a sandbox to test ideas sooner, with less concern on getting it correct the first time, since I found I spent several hours simply studying the code and considering options.
 While that worked, it seemed a bit time consuming.

+## Week 8

+1. What did you do last week?
+   - Cleaned up the dataStore class object - this required inserting more code to account for various user interactions
+   - Signals and slots were added so that the dataStore object behaved as expected (previous version required a restart of app when database was changed)
+   - Added a lot of setters and getters - read up on various methods of doing setters and getters in Python and all their pros and cons (hint, using a lot of properties and setters is not always the best if you intend on reusing a class with inheritance.
+   - Most of all I tested methods for passing data to the "view" tabs and updating the user screens.
+This project is a mix of data science and user interface (software engineering).
+These methods will be used to support the next round of development (saving and retrieving user data schemas).

+3. What do you plan to do this week?
+   -Develop the saving and retrievalof user data schemas.
+Had hoped to have done that last week, but I had to explore how best to do this first.
+Now I know the method I plan to use,
+4. Are there any impediments in your way?
+   -Main challenge has been integrating the GUI code with the data objects I have created to save and retrieve data.
+I have good ideas and have made good progress on both the GUI code and the database object code.
+However, integrating the two has been an unexpected challenge, requiring a much deeper understanding and planning with both to make them interact consistently for the user

+6. What were the processes you used last week; how can you make the process work better?
+   - before developing a bunch of setters and getters, I read up on the web about these in Python.
+I could have done it without reading.
+However, understanding how they work under the hood in Python was helpful, if only for future development.
+As it turns out, setters and getters are rather static in Python as they relate to OOP inheritance - one can't morph the setters and getters as we do with other code using super().
+That is an important restriction.
+   - When I ran into the "big" challenge of integrating my data object with the GUI objects, I decided to perform some simple experiments with my code, before diving in with writing a lot of code.
+I branched the code to create a sandbox.
+I then picked some simple code areas and tried to pass the data along.
+I had planned to use Python references to avoid duplication of data (passing by reference).
+I had problems.
+I then used the Python id() functions to see why the data were not being passed by reference.
+Turns out, they were, as I had planned, however, this method did not trigger the "view" screens to update!
+Passing the data by value forced the view objects to update.
+That was the desired outcome.
+I could have come up with other methods to force an update of the view screen, but there are tradeoffs, not the least, the code would get very complicated.
+   - This method of taking a small problem and working out the kinks was far superior then starting out with the big project.
+   - In many ways, I have kept the GUI simple to this point, working out a lot of the underlying methods, then I will build out more efficiently
+   - The processes work best, and can work better, but strategically testing ideas and methods on small chunks.
+DO NOT ASSUME the interaction of the different pieces of code will be straight forward.

+#Mid-semester Project Update

+1. Goals
+   * Create GUI interface which gathers input from users
+   * Input from users is checked, stored in MySql and passed to external programs (Fortran)
+   * Progress bar for running programs (they can take a while to run)
+   * Information on status (completion) of each task)
+   * Learning OOP
+   * Advanced Goal - Multithread
+3. Assessment
+   * Create GUI - Achieved this goal, making the GUI was mostly about reading documentation and books and trying it out.
+Working with PyQt documentation was initially intimidating, since it is all organized by object trees and written for C++.
+However, after a few weeks of referencing the documentation, I believe I have become proficient at finding what I need and implementing it.
+   * Input from user and stored in MySQL - This was really two tasks.
+Input from user done, with several customized features to facilitate data entry (painting value, spreadsheet like copy and paste via a customized delegate).
+Dropped the MySQL idea.
+Upon considering the tasks of the GUI, I decided that using native Python data structures (lists and dictionaries) would be better suited to the application.
+The data were better represented in an unstructured database.
+Data are presisted in JSON format.
+   * Progress bar for running programs-(TBD, have read up on the tools)
+   * Learning OOP – I have read Part IV in Mark Lutz “Learning Python” on OOP.
+OOP knowledge is essential for working with PyQt, which is based on object hierarchies.
+Reading with an application in OOP has worked well for learning.
+   * Advanced goal – I have read the chapters in PyQt on multithreaded applications.
+4. Updated goals
+   * Though this is midway through, I don’t feel ready to update goals.
+I’m sure I don’t want to add any new goals to the list I have.
+Looking at the progress I have made, in terms of the application interface, the interface is only about 25% done.
+That is less than 50%.
+However, my experience with this project is that developing that developing an application is uneven in its progress.
+Sometimes it moves fast, sometimes one must invest time to develop tools to be efficient.
+I have built a lot of tools for my application.
+I have nearly completed the most difficult parts of the application and created several objects which will be used with small modifications (inheritance and polymorphism) to complete the next 50% of the project.
+The next week of work will determine the status of the project and then I will adjust goals.